-- 3. Immediately investigate whether there is a problem with the existing corrosion control treatment system and repair any problems found.
-Notify the regulatory agency in writing by 12/31/2019 whether a problem was found with the corrosion control treatment system and how it was corrected, or what changes will be made to ensure action levels will not be exceeded in the future. - 4.
+- 1. Immediately investigate whether there is a problem with the existing corrosion control treatment system and repair any problems found.
+Notify the regulatory agency in writing by 12/31/2019 whether a problem was found with the corrosion control treatment system and how it was corrected, or what changes will be made to ensure action levels will not be exceeded in the future. - 2.
 OAR 333-061-0036(10)(g)(A) requires you to collect a water sample at the entry point to the distribution system and have it analyzed for lead and copper.
 This sample will be used to determine the source water lead and copper contribution and therefore should be flushed long enough so that you are capturing source water.
-This sampling must be reported by 3/31/2020. - 5.
-Conduct two 6-month rounds of lead and copper tap monitoring at 40 sample sites.
+This sampling must be reported by 12/31/2019. - 3.
+Conduct two 6-month rounds of lead and copper tap monitoring at 20 sample sites.
 The first round must be collected between 1/1/2020 and 6/30/2020 and the results reported to DWS by 7/10/2020.
-The second round must be collected between 7/1/2020 and 12/31/2020 and reported to DWS by 1/10/2021. - 6.
-Two rounds of water quality parameters (WQP) collected from the distribution system at a routine coliform sample site with each round of tap samples.
+The second round must be collected between 7/1/2020 and 12/31/2020 and reported to DWS by 1/10/2021.

+- 4. Two rounds of water quality parameters (WQP) collected from the distribution system at a routine coliform sample site with each round of tap samples.
 These WQP samples must be collected 2 weeks apart and include pH and alkalinity.
 The pH should be analyzed directly in the field.
-The first two rounds must be reported to DWS by 7/10/2020 and the second two rounds must be reported to DWS by 1/10/2021. - 7.
-Continue measuring WQPs at least every 2 weeks at the entry point.
+The first two rounds must be reported to DWS by 7/10/2020 and the second two rounds must be reported to DWS by 1/10/2021. - 5.
+Restart measuring and reporting WQPs at least every 2 weeks at the entry point.
 If minimum entry point WQPs are not being met, monitor WQPs daily until required minimum levels are consistently met.
 If the minimum entry point WQPs were being met when the lead action level exceedance occurred, minimums may need to be reevaluated and adjusted (for example, minimum pH raised).
+These WQP reports are due monthly by the 10th for the previous month.